drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 When re-using the same Kafka topic, that would also mean that still a "tenant ID" would need to be introduced, and thus this would still have an impact in the current implementation.

+### Kafka topic per tenant

+Instead of having a single Kafka topic for all events of all tenants, it would also be possible to use a per-tenant Kafka topic.

+The downside of that approach is, that we would also need to send events from the endpoints to different Kafka topics, which might it more complex.
+Currently, each endpoint would receive one `K_SINK`, which it would send events to.
+Having a topic per tenant, we would need to dynamically address and create/delete Kafka topics.

+Assuming we allow of an alternative to Kafka (like in-memory), that would make it even more complex.
+That would also add a bit of overhead per tenant.

+On the pro side, we would isolate events better, and might even allow tenant access to the Kafka topic.

 ## Unresolved topics

 ### Naming: "Tenant" vs "Namespace" vs "Project" vs "Application"